 - An unused USB port on the PC

-Connect the board
+Connect the Azure Sphere device

-The first time you plug in the board, the drivers should be automatically downloaded and installed.
+The first time you plug in the device, the drivers should be automatically downloaded and installed.
 Installation can be slow; if the drivers are not installed automatically, right-click on the device name in Device Manager and select Update driver.
 Alternatively, you can download the drivers from Future Technology Devices International (FTDI).
 Choose the driver that matches your Windows installation (32- or 64-bit).